Rewilding your garden will help you give something back to nature.

 Rewilding your garden, or just an area of it, requires you to take more of a hands-off approach and embrace what nature intended.
-It might require a slight adjustment on your behalf to get used to the new, natural beauty look.
+It’s a more passive approach that might require a slight adjustment on your behalf to get used to the new, natural beauty look.
 But it’ll be more than worth it.

-Here’s the quick list, but you can find more details on each below:
+Here’s the quick list on garden rewilding ideas, but you can find more details on each below:

 - Make use of vertical space in your garden

 - Plant a tree

 - Think about the bees and the butterflies